buitron/mission_to_mars/README.md

 ---

-# Execute the Flask App
+# Executing the Flask App

 Follow these instructions sequentially in order to launch the application.

-1. Open your bash application and start up the mongodb server by type in and executing the following code:
+1. Open your bash application and start up the mongodb server by typing in and executing the following code:
 ```bash
 $ mongod
 ```
-2. Open up another terminal tab or window and cd into the `solution` directory of this repo.
-From there type the following code:
+2. Open up another terminal tab or window and cd into the `solution/` directory of this repo.
+Type the following code to move into and execute the flask app `mars.py`:
 ```bash
 $ cd /path/to/mission_to_mars/solution/
 $ python mars.py